lgresista/ClusterMeanFieldTheory.jl/README.md

 with SU(2) spin-operators $\mathbf{S}_i$ with $S = 1/2$.

-The main idea of CMFT is to devidie the full crystal lattice into small clusters, and then treat the interactions of spins within a small cluster $\mathcal{C}$ exactly, but approximate interactions of spins in different clusters with a standard mean-field decoupling
+The main idea of CMFT is to devidie the full crystal lattice into small clusters, and then treat the interactions of spins within a small cluster $c$ exactly, but approximate interactions of spins in different clusters with a standard mean-field decoupling

 $$
     \mathbf{S}_i \cdot \mathbf{S}_j \approx \langle \mathbf{S}_i \rangle \cdot \mathbf{S}_j + \mathbf{S}_i \cdot \langle \mathbf{S}_j \rangle - \langle \mathbf{S}_i \rangle \cdot \langle \mathbf{S}_j \rangle \, .
 $$